dcdpr/did-btcr2/chapters/Index.md

 Traverse the blockchain and apply updates in temporal order, updating and maintaining a ::Contemporary DID Document:: until all updates are processed.
-At each stage, the Contemporary DID Document defines the ::BTCR2 Beacons:: active at that point in time; those Beacons – and only those Beacons – are checked for updates.
+At each stage, the ::Contemporary DID Document:: defines the ::BTCR2 Beacons:: active at that point in time; those Beacons – and only those Beacons – are checked for updates.